Business Plan Template, Free Download 2026

 Company Description

-Detail the business's legal structure (LLC, corporation, sole proprietorship), mission statement, founding date, location, and the products or services offered.
+Detail the business's legal structure (Operating agreement generator, corporation, sole proprietorship), mission statement, founding date, location, and the products or services offered.
 Explain what problem the business solves and what makes it different from competitors.

 Market Analysis